guvenacar/Radix-Hash/Radix-Hash-Article.md

 ### 4.1 Test Methodology

-The randomness quality of Radix-Hash was evaluated using the NIST SP 800-22 test suite.
+The randomness quality of Radix-Hash was evaluated using the NIST SP 800-22 test suite [1].
 Test parameters:

 * 100 sequences of 1M-bit each
 * 15 different statistical tests